 New York City is home to the most comprehensive network of Business Improvement Districts (BIDs) in the country.
-For over 30 years, BIDs have been valuable and proven partners in ongoing initiatives of neighborhood revitalization and economic development across the five boroughs.
+For more than 30 years, BIDs have been valuable and proven partners in ongoing initiatives of neighborhood revitalization and economic development across the five boroughs.
 BIDs have proven themselves catalytic in the process of transforming commercial corridors and driving economic change in all five boroughs.

 A Business Improvement District (BID) is a public/private partnership in which property and business owners elect to make a collective contribution to the maintenance, development, and promotion of their commercial district.